|Years Coached||Record||Win %||Playoff record||Playoff win %|

 John Michelosen was a football coach in the National Football League (NFL) from 1940 to 1951, finishing his career as the head coach of the Pittsburgh Steelers.
 Over his eight years of coaching his teams compiled a cumulative win/loss record of 48-42-3.
 He was the head coach of the Pittsburgh Steelers from 1948 until the 1951 season, during which time the Steelers went 20-26-2.
 During his career he was a head coach for four seasons.

-Head Coaching Tree
+John Michelosen Coaching Tree

+Before he was a head coach, Michelosen served as an assistant coach for Jock Sutherland.
+He spent four years as an assistant coach to Jock Sutherland, finishing as the backfield coach/assistant coach in 1947.
 One assistant coach from his coaching staffs, Mike Nixon, was eventually hired as a head coach.
 After coaching on John Michelosen's coaching staff, he was the head coach of the Washington Redskins and Pittsburgh Steelers for three seasons where he combined for a regular season record of 6-30-2 and 0-0 in the playoffs.

 |1951 Pittsburgh Steelers||Head Coach||4-7-1||0-0|